-Waking up and stepping in a puddle is something that most of puppy owners experience until the puppies are house trained.
-Puppies about 8 weeks of age can urinate hourly while awake.
-As soon as we take puppy home,our first task as a dog owner is to supervise and encourage the dog to eliminate in a specified spot.
+Waking up and stepping into a puddle is something that most puppy owners experience until the puppies are house trained.
+Dogs 8 weeks of age can urinate hourly while awake.
+As soon as a puppy arrives to our home, our first task is to supervise and encourage the dog to eliminate in a specified spot.
 Dogs that are not given any orientation will choose a spot that they prefer.

-The best time to start training the dog to eliminate on the preferred surfaces is between 7,5 and 8,5 weeks.
-This is the time that puppies create preferences and will actively search for the chosen substrate.
+The best time to start training a dog to eliminate on the preferred surfaces is between 7,5 and 8,5 weeks.
+This is the time when puppies develop preferences and will actively search for the chosen substrate.
 Do not delay house training for longer than 10 weeks.
-After the puppy is 10 weeks of age fear starts to develop and he or she can be uncomfortable to eliminate in new environment, eg outside.
+After the puppy is 10 weeks of age, fear starts to develop and he or she can be uncomfortable to eliminate in a new environment, e.g. outside.

 Here are some tips to help your puppy:

 - Once you are outside, concentrate on the job, keep the dog on a short lead, do not play with him/her until your puppy is done.
-Allow to sniff as it plays an important role in the ritual.
+Allow sniffing as it plays an important role in the ritual.
 After your pet is done, reward him with time outside to explore.

 - If your dog is too excited to be outside and cannot concentrate, pace on a short lead back and forth, this will speed up the process.

-- Once the puppy is done praise and be very proud about the dead.
+- Once the puppy is done praise and be very proud of the dead.

 - If the dog is outside off the leash, stand still and do not interact with your dog until the job is done.

-- At home watch for signs that indicate the puppy is seeking for a place to empty.
+- At home watch for signs that indicate the puppy is searching for a place to urinate.
 Pacing, whining, sniffing could be some of the indicators.

 - If your pup starts to leak once you lift him/her, place a cloth in the genital’s area, this will stimulate inhibition.

 Teaching your dog to eliminate on a paper or in a litter box is not encouraged, as the puppy will develop preferences to eliminate on a paper and actively seek for the spot.
 Even a house trained dog can later pee on a newspaper left accidentally on the floor because this is how he/she was taught as a puppy.
 However, we understand that being at home all the time for the first few months is for most dog owners not possible.
-The newspaper or box should stand far form the food bowl as most dogs do not eliminate at the same place where they eat.
+If your dog has to do his or her needs at home then the newspaper or box should stand far from the food bowl as most dogs do not eliminate at the same place where they eat.
 A preferred place is close to the doors.
-The methodology is the same as describe above when bringing the dog outside, just in this case bringing the puppy to the spot/ litter box.
+The methodology is the same as described above when bringing the dog outside, just in this case bringing the puppy to the spot/ litter box.
 If your dog has problems to find the right spot, placing a sponge soaked in urine or pieces of drops on the preferred area might help your puppy.

-If your doggy stays in a crate when you are away, make sure that the crate is big enough that bed, food, water bowls, toys and litter box fits.
-Litter box should be placed as far away form the bowls as it is possible.
+If your doggy stays in a crate when you are away, make sure that the crate is big enough so that a bed, food, water bowls, toys and litter box fits.
+The litter box should be placed as far away from the bowls as possible.